timothy-r/Perms/README.md

 How well can this api be cached by a HTTP cache such as varnish?

-For the 3 simple endpoints which treat perms as individual resources a varnish cache can be configured to handle caching and purging correctly on its own without any intervention from the perms service application.
+For the endpoints which treat perms as individual resources a varnish cache can be configured to handle caching and purging correctly on its own without any intervention from the perms service application.

 * PUT /subject/{$id}/object/{$id}/{$perm}
 * HEAD /subject/{$id}/object/{$id}/{$perm}
 * GET /subject/{$id}/object/{$id}/{$perm}
 * DELETE /subject/{$id}/object/{$id}/{$perm}

-Implementing these endpoints will require the perms store to purge the cache programmatically.

 * GET /subject/{$id}/object/{$id}
 * DELETE /subject/{$id}/object/{$id}

+Implementing these endpoints will require the perms store to purge an external cache programmatically.
+Varnish may be configurable to be able to do this with vcl when making a PUT or DELETE request, but the docs aren't that clear to me.

 * GET /subject/{$id}
 * GET /subject/($id}/{$perm}
 * GET /object/{$id}